The internship application process has changed from previous years. Please carefully review the application instructions.

 Timeline and Schedule

-Internship work schedules will be established in collaboration with the project mentors, with a general expected commitment of 10-15 hours/week over 20 weeks.
+Internship work schedules will be established in collaboration with the project mentors, with a general expected commitment of 10-15 hours/week.
 In addition to the work schedule established with the project lead, interns will participate in a weekly group session with the OSPO for check-ins, trainings, and guest speakers.

 Compensation